DCRA: A Distributed Chiplet-based Reconfigurable Architecture for Irregular Applications: Evaluation Framework

-\textbf{\textit{Simulation:}} We built our evaluation framework on top of the functional simulator from Dalorex~\cite{dalorex}---a cycle-accurate simulator for the NoC and based on performance models for the PUs---which we extended to support chiplets, caches and DRAM.
-We chose this to make it easier to compare over Dalorex and because faithfully modeling the NoC is the most critical part for these large parallelizations of data-dependant applications.
+We built our evaluation framework on top of the functional simulator from Dalorex~\cite{dalorex}---a cycle-accurate simulator for the NoC and based on performance models for the PUs---which we vastly extended to support chiplets, caches and DRAM.
+We chose this approach because faithfully modeling the NoC and memory hierarchy is the most critical part for these large parallelizations of data-dependant applications.

+The simulation of the PUs is done by instrumenting the application code with the delay of each instruction.
+In this paper, we make the same assumption as in Dalorex, of one instruction per cycle.
+However, while Dalorex assumed also one cycle for memory operations, we introduced a detailed model for the memory hierarchy.

 Table~\ref{table:wire_param} summarizes some of our additions to the energy, latency, and area model for communication links and memory technology.
 The full set of energy, area and performance parameters we used for our evaluation can be found in our \repository, which also includes a Readme file will all the scripts used to generate the artifacts and plot the evaluation figures in this paper.

-Since we test different frequencies for the NoC and the PUs on Figs.~\ref{fig:NoC_characterization} and \ref{fig:PU_freq}, our area and energy numbers scale with frequency and voltage~\cite{dcra_repo}.
+Since we test different frequencies for the NoC and the PUs on Figs.~\ref{fig:NoC_characterization} and \ref{fig:PU_freq}, our area and energy numbers scale with frequency and voltage.
 For the rest of the experiments, our operating frequency is 1Ghz.